convertigo/c8osdk-js/README.md

 * fs://<database>.replicate_pull gets all database server modifications
 * fs://<database>.reset resets a database by removing all the data in it
 * fs://<database>.put_attachment Puts (add) an attachment to a document in the database
+* fs://<database>.bulk Bulk loads a database from a file
+* fs://<database>.info Get info for a given database

 Where fs://<database> is the name of a specific FullSync Connector in the project specified in the endpoint.
 The fs://<database> name is optional only if the default database name is specified with the method setDefaultDatabaseName on the C8oSetting.